Kuderic/civilization/DEVELOPMENT.md

 such that (x, y) represents their position in terms of each other (e.g. (1, 0) means the tile in the top row, second from the left).
 I will then calculate all pixel positions and dimensions when drawn() is called.

+I ended up making a parent class Entity that holds Colonist.
+Entity can be extended to include other entities such as animals and enemies in the future.